openstax/k12-apps-raise/docs/schemas.md

 #### Description

 The Desmos interactive block displays a graphing calculator.
 The user can see a graph and an optional expressions panel.
-Users can add expressions if the data-expressions attribute is set to true.
+The user can add expressions if the data-expressions attribute is set to true.
 The schema user can define where the graph viewport is using data-bottom, data-top, data-left, data-right attributes.

 #### Schema definition